seagreen/station/README.md

 Extremely experimental.
 See [development.md](./docs/development.md) for details.

-# What is it?
+# Motivation

+Websites have pages.

+Webapps have posts.

+Unix systems have hierarchical files.

+None of these provide a solid foundation for personal computing.
+Let's see if we can do better.

+# What's in this project?

-Three things:
+Four things:

 1. An idea: the _card_.
 A card is an immutable piece of data containing two [content-addressed](https://en.wikipedia.org/wiki/Content-addressable_storage) links-- one to a schema and another to a piece of data that's an instance of that schema.
 It may also contain other information about the instance such as its name, source, and date of creation.

-  Cards are intended to provide a more solid foundation for building user environments than traditional files.
+  Some advantes of this design are listed [here](./docs/advantages.md).

 2. A second idea: the _card store_.
 This is simply a datastore built on cards.

-2. A specification for the first card store: _Station_.
+3. A specification for the first card store: _Station_.

 3. A Haskell library for interacting with Station stores: `station`.